mab253/designII-fall2022/README.md

 This semester, I will be an active member of our class Discord.
 You can always ask me a question there!

 For private questions, please e-mail me - I am available!
 I try to respond within 24 hours.
 You are also invited to schedule some virtual office hour time to talk, [here](https://www.cal.com/mab253).
 If you need a time that's not on this schedule, please e-mail me.

+## announcement from CCNY:

+Students who find themselves experiencing difficulties obtaining food every day or who lack a stable and safe place to live are urged to come to Benny’s pantry for assistance (https://www.ccny.cuny.edu/bennysfoodpantry).
+Benny’s pantry is located on the ground floor of the North Academic Center (NAC) and is open to anyone within the CUNY community (students, staff, faculty) in need of support.
+The pantry is open from 10am to 6pm and is self-serve.
+Additional emergency support for financial, health and housing needs are also available through Benny’s.
+Please contact Dee Dee Mozeleski at dmozeleski@ccny.CUNY.edu or Charles Ramirez @cramirez@ccny.CUNY.edu for additional details.